amnah/yii2-classes/README.md

             'class' => 'amnah\yii2\behaviors\SoftDelete',
             // these are the default values, which you can omit 'attribute' => 'delete_time',
-            'timestamp' => time(), // this is the same format as in AutoTimestamp 'safeMode' => true, // this processes '$model->delete()' calls as soft-deletes ],
+            'timestamp' => null, // this is the same format as in AutoTimestamp 'safeMode' => true, // this processes '$model->delete()' calls as soft-deletes ],
     ];